Takata Automobile Airbags – The Largest Safety Recall in U.S. History

 If you have been injured by a Takata airbag, contact Ged Lawyers, LLP for aggressive legal representation

 Individuals who have been injured in an accident involving a defective Takata airbag may have a valid claim against the manufacturer.
 The skilled product liability attorneys at Ged Lawyers, LLP are currently taking Takata airbag clients in Boca Raton and throughout the U.S. Our attorneys aggressively pursue compensation for injured victims and families.
-Contact us online or call (561) 995-1966 to schedule a confidential consultation.
+Contact us online or call (561) 995-1966 to schedule a free case review.